JUHE API Marketplace

 Q: Can I use multiple toolsets at once?
 A: In stdio mode (default), use --equip-toolset <name> when launching.
 HTTP mode supports one active toolset but you can switch anytime.

-Q: Where are my toolsets stored?
-A: Locally in ~/.toolprint/hypertool-mcp/.
-Explore the directory to see your configurations.
+Q: Where are my toolsets and configurations stored?
+A: Everything is stored locally in ~/.toolprint/hypertool-mcp/:

 Setup & Compatibility